 Born in Tirol, Verena Tscherner was schooled in New Zealand and then returned to Austria graduating from the University of Music, Vienna with BA Hons.
-Since october 2018 she’s a student at Schule Friedl Kubelka, the school for artistic photography in Vienna.
+From October 2018 until June 2019 she was student at Schule Friedl Kubelka, the school for artistic photography in Vienna.
 Since October 2019 she studies digital art (Ruth Schnell) at the University of Applied Arts in Vienna.

 Tscherner has since made Vienna her home town, and it is this city’s streets that she returns to again and again, as the focus for her Conceptual Art and Photography.
 Seen through the prism of both outsider and native, Tscherners unique and exacting eye seeks the poetry in the everyday.
 Long walks through the city streets are where she finds the dynamics of politics, psychology and human struggle all played out.
 A continual search to offer the viewer alternative angles by which to reexperience the daily challenge of urban living make Tscherners work empowering both for others and herself.